jbredwards/Fluidlogged-API-Configs/.github/ISSUE_TEMPLATE/mod-request.md

 ---

-**READ BEFORE POSTING: *any mods that offer 1.12.2 support should add fluidlogged api support from their end.
-If the mod still offers 1.12.2 support, politely request its devs to add fluidlogged api support.
+**READ AND DELETE BEFORE POSTING: *Any mods that still offer 1.12.2 support should look into adding Fluidlogged API support from their end.
 Only mods that stopped 1.12.2 development (or mods that haven't been active for a long time) will be looked into.***

 **Enter the mod here, and the link to its homepage (required):**
 Add a link to the requested mod here.